Video lottery terminal: Class III video lottery

 Currently, only Oregon and South Dakota employ Class III gaming technology (incorporating a random number generator) into their VLT games.
 Oregon's VLT program was modeled upon those deployed in Canada.
 The devices operated in Montana are also Class III machines, but as they are not connected to the Montana Lottery are technically not "video lottery terminals".
 This means that unlike any of the Class II states (which have a fixed number of winners, analogous to scratch cards), Oregon and South Dakota lottery players compete against a house edge rather than other lottery players.
 This is the same type of gaming offered in Nevada, Connecticut and Atlantic City, New Jersey as well as in the majority of tribal casinos.
 Currently, the state of Oregon offers its players a 91-95% payout on each of its games.
 South Dakota and Montana law specifies that payouts must be greater than 80%, although in reality actual payouts in these two jurisdictions are around 88-92%.

 Most US jurisdictions do not allow VLTs and those that do have attracted the same criticism the Canadian provinces have.
 However, some non-players have expressed tolerance for the machines.

 Other terminology

 In certain jurisdictions, VLTs are known as video gaming devices (VGD) or video slot machines along with video gaming terminals (VGT).
 Most VLTs are multi-game devices, allowing the players to select, from an on-screen menu, the games they wish to play.
-They are also known as poker machines and fruit machines in some areas.
+They are also known as poker machines, video poker machines, and fruit machines in some areas.